Confinement-induced collective motion in suspensions of run-and-tumble particles: Model and methods

-The particles' level of activity is thus characterized by the persistence length, $l_p = \frac{F_a}{\alpha_r\gamma} $, which is the average distance an active particle travels before tumbling.
+The particles' level of activity is thus characterized by the persistence length, $l_p = \frac{F_a}{\alpha_r\gamma}$, which is the average distance an active particle travels before tumbling.
 In our work, we vary the suspension's packing fraction, $\phi = \frac{N\pi\sigma_{11}^2}{4L_xL_y}\in [0.20,0.40]$, with $N$ the number of active particles and $L_x$ and $L_y$ the edge lengths of the rectangular simulation box.
-We fix $L_y = 20\sigma_{22}$.
-The system contains $N \in (1000,20000)$ active particles, depending on the packing fraction and the system's size, thus $L_x$ is chosen accordingly.
+We fix \horacio{$L_y = 10\sigma_{11}$ for most of the simulations.
+We will state it explicitly when chosen otherwise}.
+The system contains $1000 \leq N \leq 20000$ active particles, depending on packing fraction and system size. $L_x$ is chosen and adjusted accordingly.
 The initial condition is defined as a random distribution of active particles inside the microchannel with a uniform random distribution of orientations.
 Periodic boundary conditions are imposed on the $x$-axis.
-The confining channel comprises funnel-like obstacles in the lower part and a flat wall in the upper part (See Fig. \ref{fig:scheme}).
+The confining channel comprises funnel-like obstacles in the lower part and a flat wall in the upper part (see Fig. \ref{fig:scheme}).
 The obstacles feature gaps that do not allow the passage of the active particles.
 The gaps provide two stable resting positions for the active particles, since they can fit in the gaps (but cannot go through them).
-In Fig. \ref{fig:scheme}, we present the geometry of the funnel-like obstacles: we set their length to $L_{obs} = 3.0\sigma_{22}$, forming an angle $\theta_{obs}$ with respect to the $x$-axis which will be varied in the range $[7.5^o, 52.5^o]$ in steps of $7.5^o$.
+In Fig. \ref{fig:scheme}, we present the geometry of the funnel-like obstacles: we set their length to $L_{obs} = 3.0\sigma_{22}$, forming an angle $\theta_{obs}$ with respect to the $x$-axis which will be varied in the range $[0^o, 75^o]$.
 The width of the gaps is fixed to $d = 1.25\sigma_{22}$.
 The period of the obstacle array is given by $l_{obs} = 2\left( L_{obs}\cos\theta_{obs} + d + \sigma_{22}\right)$.
-As a comparison, we also consider two different channels: one with two flat parallel walls and another consisting of a flat wall and corrugations with no gaps (\textbf{See Fig S1 of Supplementary Information}).
+For comparison, we also consider \horacio{three} different channel types: \horacio{the first} with two flat parallel walls, \horacio{the second} consisting of a top flat wall and a bottom wall made of corrugations with no gaps (see \textbf{Fig. S1} of \textbf{Supplementary Information}) \horacio{, and the third composed of a top wall made of trapezoids and a bottom wall comprising the original funnel-like obstacles with gaps (see Fig.\ref{fig:Vcm-thetaObs}b)} .